umbraco/UmbracoDocs/Reference/V9-Config/GlobalSettings/index.md

 When using SqlMainDomLock a MainDomKey is used to identify an instance of a running application.

-The MainDomKey is by default comprised of the servers machine name & the application id.
+The MainDomKey is by default comprised of the server's machine name & the application id.
 This is generally all that is required to control MainDom status as starting a new process for the same application on the same server will result in a matching MainDomKey, requiring that an existing instance yields MainDom status to the new process.

-Deployment slots for a given Azure app service share the same machine name and without additional configuration will share a MainDomKey and therefore compete for MainDom status, this can be undesirable if attempting to deploy to a deployment slot followed by a swap with the production slot as once traffic has switched to the new instance the old production instance reboots and can re-aquire MainDom status.
+Deployment slots for a given Azure app service share the same machine name and without additional configuration will share a MainDomKey and therefore compete for MainDom status, this can be undesirable if attempting to deploy to a deployment slot followed by a swap with the production slot as once traffic has switched to the new instance the old production instance reboots and can re-acquire MainDom status.
 See [What happens during a swap](https://docs.microsoft.com/en-us/azure/app-service/deploy-staging-slots#what-happens-during-a-swap).

-To prevent this from occurring you can specify a MainDomKeyDiscriminator which should be set as slot specific configuration to prevent the slots competing for MainDom status.
+To prevent this from occurring you can specify a MainDomKeyDiscriminator which should be set as a slot-specific configuration to prevent the slots from competing for MainDom status.

-It's worth noting that during the swap operation there is a period where both instances will share the same configuration and at this point the old instance will yield MainDom status to the new instance.
+It's worth noting that during the swap operation there is a period where both instances will share the same configuration and at this point, the old instance will yield MainDom status to the new instance.

 ### Id